JanHerca/urantiapedia/output/wikijs/en/article/Moustapha_NDiaye/dynamic_and_living_peace.md

 - The two-year training period with the young man from India, Ganid, that possibly provided for a salutary welcome of the gospel of the Father by the philosophies of the Far East which had been orphaned from the concept of the Father.
 - The Urmia teachings that expanded religious understanding may have assisted the spread of the traditions of the Eastern version of Christianity, which were less bellicose than the Western version.
-- The influence of Abner’s group in Philadelphia that resulted in “The Eastern version of the message of Jesus” [[UB 195:1.11](/en/The_Urantia_Book/195#p1_11)].
+- The influence of Abner’s group in Philadelphia that resulted in “The Eastern version of the message of Jesus” <a id="a218_112"></a>[[UB 195:1.11](/en/The_Urantia_Book/195#p1_11)].
 - The fifth epochal revelation and current ministry.

-Following the respective ministries of Machiventa and Michael of Nebadon and their contributions to the philosophy of the peoples of the Holy Land, God the Supreme takes up these efforts and calls upon all the sons of God to continue this ministry because _Nothing of survival value is ever lost in all the wide universe_ [[UB 109:3.2](/en/The_Urantia_Book/109#p3_2)].
+Following the respective ministries of Machiventa and Michael of Nebadon and their contributions to the philosophy of the peoples of the Holy Land, God the Supreme takes up these efforts and calls upon all the sons of God to continue this ministry because _Nothing of survival value is ever lost in all the wide universe_ <a id="a221_322"></a>[[UB 109:3.2](/en/The_Urantia_Book/109#p3_2)].

 Interestingly, the revelators inform us that they greatly regret that Abner’s teachings, which were in many respects more faithful to the message of Jesus, did not flourish in the later traditions of Western Christianity.